Excess Flesh

 Excess Flesh is a 2015 American horror film directed by Patrick Kennelly, written by Sigrid Gilmer and Kennelly, and starring Bethany Orr and Mary Loveless.
-Orr and Loveless play the gorgeous new roommates who share an obsession with food.
+Orr and Loveless play the new roommates who share an obsession with food.

 Plot

 Jealous of her very thin supermodel roommate Jennifer, the midsized Jill binges and purges in an attempt to maintain her weight.
 Their relationship becomes even more strained as Jennifer mocks Jill's issues.
 Overcome with hatred, Jill lashes out at her roommate and chains Jennifer to the wall, where she taunts her with food.
 As Jill falls further into madness, her hygiene suffers, as does the cleanliness of the apartment.
 None of this seems to concern the women's neighbors and the love interest of the movie as they come to try to check on the women, and Jennifer continues to insult Jill even while restrained.

 Jennifer manages to escape at one point and Jill manages to catch up to her on the street just as police officers in passing notice the girls' state of near undress.
 Despite having officers there, Jennifer says nothing.
 Jill attributes Jennifer's catatonic state to insomnia and stress and manages to get Jennifer back to the apartment.
 Jill bathes Jennifer, telling her how she was worried and scared about her.
 Jennifer finally tries to call for help and Jill strangles her into unconsciousness.
 Pushed to the edge by Jennifer's continual abuse, Jill finally stabs her to death and envisions taking her place on the modeling stage; however, Jill is seen still alone in the dirty apartment, implying that Jennifer only existed in Jill's mind.